NetBird VPN

 Server Configuration

-core/cloud/bifrost/netbird/config.yaml is a templatebootstrap.sh substitutes ${VAR} placeholders before starting netbird-server (NetBird v0.66 does not expand env vars in its config file natively).
+core/cloud/bifrost/netbird/config.yaml is a templatebootstrap.sh substitutes ${VAR} placeholders before starting netbird-server.

 server.exposedAddresshttps://netbird.madhan.app:443static